RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

      ```

-4. Verify that the new state file is valid:
+5. Verify that the new state file is valid:
     ```bash
     # List the resources in the state file
     terraform state list;
     # Check if the resources are valid
     terraform state show rediscloud_subscription.example;
     terraform state show rediscloud_database.first_database;
+    terraform state show rediscloud_database.second_database;

     ```
    **OPTIONAL**: If you have other resources like `rediscloud_cloud_account` or `rediscloud_subscription_peering`, then
    you can check if they are valid: